-- 1. Market capture rates 30% or less for all 1-bedroom units, 30% or less for all 2-bedroom units, 40% or less for all 3-bedroom units, and 50% or less for all 4 or more bedroom units in the project. - 2.
+- 1. In urban areas, market capture rates 30% or less for all 1-bedroom units, 30% or less for all 2-bedroom units, 40% or less for all 3-bedroom units, and 50% or less for all 4 or more bedroom units in the project. - 2.
 In Rural areas, market capture rates of 35% or less for all 1-bedroom units, 35% or less for all 2-bedroom units, 40% or less for all 3-bedroom units, and 50% or less for all 4 or more bedroom units in the project. - 3.
 The overall capture rate for tax credit and market rate units shall not exceed 30% for Applications in the flexible pool and 35% for Applications in the Rural pool. - 4.
 Market capture rates for each bedroom type within each AMI market segment type (i.e. 30%, 50%, 60% & market) shall not exceed 60%. - 5.
 Appropriate market area that does not overestimate demand. - 6.
 An absorption period less than 24 months to reach stabilized occupancy. - 7.
-Stabilized occupancy rate of 93% or above. - 8.
+Stabilized occupancy rate of 93% or above.
+Analyst must specify what the stabilized occupancy rate will be. - 8.
 Unit mixes or target populations supported by the market. - 9.
 No more than two DCA funded projects in the primary market area which have physical occupancy rates of less than 90 percent and which compete for the same tenant base as the proposed project. - 10.
-Strong overall market occupancy of 90% or greater. - 11.
-The minimum rent differential between the proposed rents and average market rents, as explained in the Market Study Manual, must be 10%. - 12.
+Strong overall market and LIHTC stabilized occupancies of 90% or greater. - 11.
+The minimum rent differential between the proposed rents and achievable market rents, as explained in the Market Study Manual, must be 10% for 60% AMI or less.
+70% or 80% AMI rents must be below market rate. - 12.
 For Senior developments, demand may include residents from outside the market area converting from homeownership and seniors living with and/or supported by their children.
 If applicable, this must be documented by the market analyst. - 13.
 DCA, when necessary, may independently evaluate the demand for additional affordable rental housing in the geographic/market area.